cdluminate/ProdL/VIU/smanual.md

 Note, 'gpustat' is better for querying GPU status in parallel.
 We will cover that later.

+Now, if you have `ssh-agent` or any daemon progress who keeps your password for the private RSA key, then you should be able to access these servers directly without typing any password anymore.
 Ansible documentation is available here https://docs.ansible.com/ansible/latest/index.html